 However, you may need to darken the wall surface to prevent any shadowing should there be any gaps.
-We suggest painting the wall a darker color.
-This is not be necessary in most cases.
+We suggest painting the wall a darker color, but this is not necessary in most cases.

 Once you have determined your ideal layout, we suggest beginning by working from the bottom-left of the wall or surface you will be covering.
 For these instructions, we will assume you are covering a wall and will proceed from the bottom left.